lucashueda/reproducible_research/README.md

 # Requisites

-To run our "Juyter_Reproducible_paper.ipynb" in "/deliver" folder you must install the pre requisites:
+To run our "Reproducible Paper.ipynb" in "/deliver" folder you must first install the pre requisites:

+Install Anaconda with python 3

-Clone the repository
+Then clone the repository

+Open the Anaconda Prompt

-Go to the repository paste, where there is the "requirements.txt"
+Go to the repository folder, where there is the "environment.yml"

-Type "pip install -r requeriments.txt (Better inside a VirtualEnv with python 3 installed)
+Type "conda env create -f environment.yml" and then "conda activate reproducibility"

-Done, you should be able to run the notebook
+Done.
+You should be able to run the reproducible paper.

+# How to run

+To run the entire pipeline you must first run all cells of the following notebooks:

+<code> /dev/Training Language Model.ipynb </code>

+<code> /deliver/Generate_dependencies.ipynb </code>

+Finally:

+<code> /deliver/Reproducible Paper.ipynb </code>

 # Paper